TejasDeshpande2001/killerdemo/README.md

     git add index.html                 ------- to add new file

-    //*  to add all file we use      git add .      dot
+    //*  to add all file we use      git add .      dot *//
     <br>
   2.commit   git commit -m "some message to add /commit "

+3. push command is used for upload local repo content to remote repo git push origin main